react-static/react-static/docs/guides/incremental-builds.md

 If you are using either **source control** or **a hosting service that idempotently or deterministically updates your site** (eg. Netlify, or any other non-imperative file-upload service):

 - You must commit your projects `dist` directory.
-Not only do you need to store your site as a cache, but these directories also contain build artifacts that are necessary for incremental builds to function correctly (eg. app bundles, environments, templates, plugins, etc)
+Not only do you need to store your site as a cache, but these directories also contain build artifacts that are necessary for incremental builds to function correctly (eg. app bundles, templates, plugins, etc)

 To perform an incremental build: